uzyovoys/zenbot/_pages/botscript/conversations.md

 </context>
 ```

-In the example above you can see how our bot can previously ask the user about her location and jump to the "weather" context to do the main work after this.
+In the example above you can see how our bot can, first of all, ask the user about his/her location and then jump to the "weather" context to do the main work after that.
-But if our bot already knows the user\'s location, it will skip the first context.
+But if our bot already knows the user’s location, it will skip the first context.

-{% include note.html text="You can use empty context tag without ID attribute to jump to the root context." %}
+{% include note.html text="You can use an empty context tag with no ID attribute to jump to the root context." %}

-## Empty contexts
+## Empty Contexts
-Note that the context need not to have any inputs inside it if it shouldn\'t proceed any sequential requests.
+Note that a context doesn’t need to have any inputs inside if it shouldn’t proceed any sequential requests.

-In this case it\'s only purpose is to perform some tasks and maybe return some outputs.
+In this case its only purpose is to perform some tasks and maybe return some outputs.

-From the example above our "weather" context may has such content:
+From the example above our "weather" context may have the following content:

 ```xml
 ...